 Seniors 62 and Older

-Disabled veterans who are Georgia residents AND present a Certificate of Eligibility card are entitled to a 25% discount on Annual ParkPasses, individual or family Friends Memberships, individual accommodations, picnic shelters, recreation fees such as mini-golf and boat rental, golf fees and historic site admission.
+Disabled veterans who are Georgia residents AND present a Certificate of Eligibility card are entitled to a 25% discount on Annual ParkPasses, Friends Memberships, individual accommodations, recreation fees such as mini-golf and boat rental, golf fees and historic site admission.
 When making online reservations, the full fee will be charged to your credit card.
 Upon check-in and presenting your Certificate of Eligibility card, you will be reimbursed for your discount.